rayhandestian/quickbites/FIREBASE_SETUP.md

 1. In the Firebase console, click on the iOS icon to add an iOS app
 2. Enter your app's bundle ID (found in your Xcode project settings)
-3. Enter a nickname for your app (e.g., "quickbites  iOS")
+3. Enter a nickname for your app (e.g., "QuickBites iOS")
 4. Enter your App Store ID (optional)
 5. Click "Register app"
 6. Download the `GoogleService-Info.plist` file